One Corporeal Lolo

 This Lolo's given name was Jean-Baptiste, one of the most common baptismal names among half-breed voyageurs in those days.
 He was later called St. Paul — either a nickname or a new baptismal name.
 HBC traders who knew him sometimes embellished his growing string of titles with the honorifics "Mister" and "Captain," occasionally piling them up, as in "Mister Captain Saint Paul," etc. After being flogged for some unmentioned offense by the hateful HBC clerk at Fraser Lake, for which the innocent Lolo's Shuswap friends threatened retaliation, the company compensated Lolo with the quasi-official title "Chief."
 There is no evidence that he was ever called Lawrence by anyone.

-Mister-Captain-Saint-Paul-Jean-Baptiste-Chief-Lolo spent his last years in "reduced circum-stances" and died on May 15, 1868, at age 70, and was buried at the Thompson River HBC Post.
+The exceptional Mister-Captain-Saint-Paul-Jean-Baptiste-Chief-Lolo spent his last years in "reduced circum-stances," died on May 15 1868 at age 70, and was buried at the Thompson River HBC Post.
 As far as anyone knows, he never got as far south as Lewis and Clark's "Travelers' Rest Creek."

 -- Joseph Mussulman, 09/2011